BenJetson/bfg_shell/local/README.md

 The `local` directory may (optionally) contain customizations that BFG Shell will load automatically on startup.

+These customizations are intended to be used on a per-machine basis and therefore will **not be committed to the repository**.

 ## Types

 The following types are available: